StudioShader/QPSA/README.md

 To run code:
 1. clone onto your local device
 2. open Grover.ipynb
-3. make sure all the necessary libraries are downloaded
+3. make sure all the necessary libraries are installed in your environment
 4. run Grover.ipynb
   It will take some time to run all cells.
 Pre-baked results located in ipynb-ckeckpoints